-We welcome volunteers who would like to help out on the Community Plot, on Tuesdays or Thursdays.
+We welcome volunteers who would like to experience the Community Plot, by joining the Groups on Tuesdays or Thursdays.
 You will benefit from being outdoors/ learning or developing gardening skills, and will take home produce in season!

 We also welcome plot holders who can help out with watering, and we are always keen to hear from anyone who has any ideas for further development.